 Our website offers resources and information about our research in this area.

 The U.S. PIAAC Skills Map is a new interactive mapping tool that allows users to access estimates of adult literacy and numeracy proficiency in all U.S. states and counties.
 These estimates are based on data collected in the three rounds of U.S. PIAAC data collection (in 2012, 2014 and 2017) as well as data from the American Community Survey (2013-2017).
-Please view this page to find important state and county literacy level estimate.

 FOLLOW US